Achievable logoAchievable logo

 • NAV = $16.14

-The fund was trading nearly $3 per share below its NAV on this date.
-This is a large discount, as the market value of the securities in the portfolio is roughly 23% higher than the trading price of the outstanding shares.
+On that date, the fund traded nearly $3 per share below NAV.
+That’s a large discount: the market value of the securities in the portfolio was roughly 23% higher than the trading price of the outstanding shares.

 Of all the pooled investment vehicles tested on this exam, closed-end funds are the only ones that can be acquired below their NAV.